maxxfrazer/RealityUI/README.md

 ---
 ## More

-More information on everything provided in this Swift Package in the [GitHub Wiki](https://github.com/maxxfrazer/RealityUI/wiki), and also the [documentation](https://maxxfrazer.github.io/RealityUI/documentation/realityui/).
+More information on everything provided in this Swift Package in the [documentation](https://maxxfrazer.github.io/RealityUI/documentation/realityui/).

 Also see the [Example Project](https://github.com/maxxfrazer/RealityUI/tree/main/RealityUI%2BExamples) for iOS in this repository.